-Course Title of the PO PO Code Course Course Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 11 12 CLO1: Choose the appropriate Python programming constructs to solve the problems.
-CLO2: Demonstrate the advantages and disadvantages of specific Н M EC129 Application development techniques to be used.
-CLO3: Skill to differentiate between efficient and inefficient way of programming.
-L using Python CLO4: Increase employability in demonstrate bugs in a program and recognize needed basic operations.
-L CLO5: Formulate new solutions for programming problems or improve existing code to program effectively.
-L EC114 Microelectronic Circuits CLO1:After completion of the course, students will be able to construct and apply physical model to determine the electrical characteristic and operation principle of microelectronic devices. М CLO2: Skill of designing digital as well as analog circuits using CMOS technology CLO3: Students will М M

-Course Title of the PO PO Code Course Course Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 11 12 apply the concept of IC fabrication to create layouts of digital circuits at entrepreneur level.
-CLO4: Able to design both circuits using CMOS technology used in industry.
-L CLO5: Execute the concept of IC fabrication to create layouts of digital circuits during their employment L Microelectronic Circuits Lab CLO1: Students will acquire hands on experience of industry oriented circuit designing tools Н EC115 CLO3: Students will be skilled to design different digital and analog circuits and verify the same through simulation on cadence design tool. Н M M CLO4: Capable of designing layouts of the designed circuit in accordance with layout design rules during employment Н М M CLO4: Skill of using simulator Н Н Н CLO5: Skill of interfacing hardware with software. Н M M EC116 Linear Skilled to design Op-amp Н
+Course Code Title of the Course Course Learning Outcomes PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 РО 7 PO 8 PO 9 PO 10 PO 11 PO 12 Reduction (DRR) Strategy.
+CLO3: To ensure skills and abilities to analyse potential effects of disasters and of the strategies and methods to deliver public health response to avert these effects. М EC114 Microelectroni c Circuits CLO1:After completion of the course, students will be able to construct and apply physical model to determine the electrical characteristic and operation principle of microelectronic devices. М CLO2: Skill of designing digital as well as analog circuits using CMOS technology М CLO3: Students will apply the concept of IC fabrication to create layouts of digital circuits at entrepreneur level. М CLO4: Able to design both circuits using CMOS technology used in industry.
+L CLO5: Execute the concept of IC fabrication to create layouts of digital circuits during their employment L EC115 Microelectroni c Circuits Lab CLO1: Students will acquire hands on experience of industry oriented circuit designing tools Н CLO3: Students will be skilled to design different digital and analog circuits and verify the same through simulation on cadence design tool. М Н CLO4: Capable of designing layouts of the designed circuit in accordance with layout design rules during employment М CLO4: Skill of using simulator Н CLO5: Skill of interfacing hardware with software. Н EC116 Linear Integrated Skilled to design Op-amp based circuit to give specified gain. Η Circuits CLO2: To compute component values to design different Op-amp based applications such as arithmetic building blocks, filters, waveform generators. Н CLO3: Develop practical skills for building and testing circuits using analog ICs during employment. Н CLO4: Able to compute component values to design different Op-amp based applications in their employment М CLO5: Skilled in practical skills for building and testing circuits using analog ICs in their employment.
+L EC117 Linear Integrated CLO1: Skilled able to select an appropriate IC for a industrial and domestic applications by interpreting electronic datasheet. М

-Course Title of the PO РО

-Code Course Course Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 11 12

-Integrated based circuit to give

-Circuits specified gain.

-CLO2: To compute

-component values to

-design different Op-amp

-based applications such as Н

-arithmetic building blocks,

-filters, waveform

-generators.
-1 1 1 1 1 1

-CLO3: Develop practical

-skills for building and Н

-testing circuits using analog ICs during н

-employment.

-CLO4: Able to compute

-component values to

-design different Op-amp M

-based applications in their

-employment

-CLO5: Skilled in practical

-skills for building and

-testing circuits using L

-analog ICs in their

-employment.

-CLO1: Skilled able to

-select an appropriate IC for

-a industrial and domestic L M M

-applications by 1,1 1,1

-.
-Linear interpreting electronic

-EC117 Integrated datasheet.
-1 1 1

-Circuits Lab CLO2: Skilled to design

-an op amp based circuit 11

-such as filters, oscillators, Н M

-generators, converters and 1

-can solve problems related